dredwardhyde/vae-image-generation-example/README.md

-# Image generation example using VAE architecture and Simpsons dataset
+# Image Generation Using VAE Architecture And Simpsons Faces Dataset

 ### Dataset